Fidela-keziah/gallery/README.md

 Fidela-Keziah

 ## Description
- gallery application that you display your photos for others to see.
+ A gallery application that display your photos for others to see.

 ## Cloning